ryanfox/pycas/README.rst

 pycas v0.0.3
 ===============

+Notice: this seems to not quite fit the needs of the project it was intended for.
+It will remain in its current form, but consider the package no longer maintained.
+Feel free to improve it further if you choose, and submit pull requests on github.

 What?
 ===============
 This is a copy of Jon Rifkin's Python CAS client.
 The original can be found at